yclavinas/Resource-Allocation-by-Diversity/README.md

 Topic of Study: Multiobjective problems - benchmark functions.

 1. The specific objective of this study was to propose a variation of one popular multiobjective problem algorithm, MOEA/D, by the usage of evaluations during its iteractions leading to better approximations sets of the Pareto Front.
-The purpose of this investigation is to explore the relationship of subproblems and evaluations needed.
+The purpose of this investigation is to explore the relationship between subproblems and thier correspoding evaluation.

 2. There are a few already proposed algorithms.
 A utility function is used to prioritize this usage of evaluations, but it is not clear why this function was proposed and if it has mathematical justification.
 I want to integrate a diversity metric based on a geometrical perspective as the utility function.